monero-project/monero-site/_i18n/en/resources/user-guides/Offline_Backup.md

 - Copy the Monero binaries to a RAM disk (/dev/shm in Linux, Windows bootable ISOs normally have a Z: drive or something)

-- Don't run the Monero daemon.
+- Don't run the Monero @daemon.
 Instead, using the command line, use monero-wallet-cli to create a new Monero @account

 - When prompted for a name, give it any name, it doesn't really matter